hanssun07/racket-task/README.md

 Without using the default run script, run with `racket main.rkt`.
 The program is a command-line interface; `?` or `help` will show available commands.

+The data format was chosen so it works well with git, as long as all merges are done through rebases.

 ## Configuration

 You can interoperate among multiple organizations ("domains") by setting things up in the